-The band started as Pogue Mahone ("Kiss My Arse" in Irish), but shortened their name to The Pogues, partly due to BBC censorship following complaints from Gaelic speakers in Scotland.
+The band started as Pogue Mahone (meaning "Kiss My Arse" in Irish when pronounced), but shortened their name to The Pogues, partly due to BBC censorship following complaints from Gaelic speakers in Scotland.

 Irish folk band The Dubliners were hugely popular for over 50 years.
 The band endured many line-up changes. but the group's success was centered on lead singers Luke Kelly and Ronnie Drew.
 The band garnered international success with their lively Irish folk songs, traditional street ballads, and instrumentals.